e-picas/markdown-extended/docs/ROADMAP.md

 ### MarkdownExtended auto-update

-For auto-update of the Container class constants and the command line interface MANUEL based on the actual `composer.json` values, a pre-commit hook is defined in `pre-commit-hook.sh`.
+For auto-update of the Container class constants and the command line interface MANUAL based on the actual `composer.json` values, a pre-commit hook is defined in `pre-commit-hook.sh`.
 To use it, run: